Safety Tips for Car Accidents Involving Children

 Firstly, where your child sits is crucial.
 Kids under the age of 13 should always sit in the backseat.
 Front seats may seem more fun to your child, but they have airbags that can be extremely dangerous for kids should they deploy.

 On top of this, having your child sit in the back places them further away from the point of impact should you have a head-on collision or rear-end another driver.
-The back seats have far more room and this is critical to creating distance between your child and a potential hazard during an accident.
+The back seats have far more room, which is critical to creating distance between your child and a potential hazard during an accident.

-Not only is location important, but how your child sits is also relevant.
+Location is important, and how your child sits is also relevant.
 Specifically, this brings up the use of car and booster seats.
-You should be using the appropriate car seat setup depending on how large your child is and their age.
+You should use the appropriate car seat setup depending on your child’s size and age.

-After this stage, you should find a high-quality booster seat to use for the remainder of your backseat days.
+After this stage, you should find a high-quality booster seat for the rest of your backseat days.
 This should be used through age 10-12 or until your child can safely sit in a standard seat with a seat belt.

 When you keep your child in the back seat with the proper seating choice, you greatly increase their safety during an accident.